 Moultrie has a wide variety of cameras and is one of the leaders in the trail camera industry.
 One of their best sellers is the M-880 camera that they introduced to the market in 2014.
 This model is an enhanced and updated version of the Moultrie M-80XT camera.
-Some of the improvements include faster trigger speed, longer detection zone, continuous shooting capability, high-resolution images and video.
-With this trail camera you get good quality and value for a relatively low price tag.
+Some of the improvements include faster trigger speed, a longer detection zone, continuous shooting capability, high-resolution images, and video.
+With this trail camera, you get good quality and value for a relatively low price tag.
 One of the other things that make it so great is its compact size that makes it pretty easy to hide.
-Let’s take a closer look in this Moultrie M-880 review at its features, benefits and downsides.
+Let’s take a closer look in this Moultrie M-880 review at its features, benefits, and downsides.

-If you were looking for the Moultrie M-880i review, you are still at the right place and can continue reading this review.
+If you were looking for the Moultrie M-880i review, you are still in the right place and can continue reading this review.
 These two models are very similar.
 The main difference between them is the flash type.

 This model uses a low glow flash.
 It’s powerful infrared technology that has the ability to illuminate objects up to 100 feet away.
 The flash features 32 LEDs that with the used technology stay barely visible to the naked eye.
 So while strong, it does not tend to scare the game.

 The M-880i model is also equipped with a flash with 32 LEDs.
-But instead of Low Glow it uses No Glow technology.
+But instead of Low Glow, it uses No Glow technology.
 So the flash stays essentially invisible, so it won’t bother the animals at all.
 However, the downside is that it can illuminate a lesser area.
-For this camera it’s up to 70 feet in total darkness.
+For this camera, it’s up to 70 feet in total darkness.